The radio show giving unmarried mothers a voice in Ghana

 “It said they were looking for young women who were interested in skills training to join a new project.
 They were not looking for only school certificate holders, anyone could register to join,” says Nimaatu who made a note of the contact details before heading to the farm.

 When she returned home in the afternoon, she heard the same announcement from an information center in the middle of her village.
-She called the number and formally registered her interest in the Pathways for Sustainable Employment for Women and Youth (PASEWAY) project which was being implemented by Plan International.
+She called the number and formally registered her interest.

 Funded by the German Federal Ministry for Economic Corporation and Development (BMZ), Plan International’s PASEWAY project is a blend of a technical and soft skills training package designed to equip young people with employable skills.